sklifovskiy/sklifovskiy/README.md

 let me = ["work", "first"].join(" ");
 ```

-I'm a frontend React developer specializing in developing single-page applications with a usage of TypeScript, Scss and Webpack as a main bundler.
-I have experience with building cross-browser and responsive layout using Flexbox and Grid.
-I have also used Bootstrap, Firebase, Material.io components for my projects.
-As for version control, I prefer to use GitHub, where you can find some of my pet projects.
-While working on small projects, I prefer to use Trello for individual work or Jira for teamwork collaboration.
+I'm a frontend developer specializing in developing single-page applications with a usage of React + TypeScript, Scss and Webpack as a main bundler.
+I have experience with building cross-browser and responsive layouts.
+You can find some of my pet projects on GitHub.

-Seeking a junior developer position.
-Consider options for working remotely full-time as well as office work in Kyiv.
-Open for internships.
+Seeking a front-end developer position.
+Consider options for working remotely full-time as well asoffice work in Kyiv.

 ### 📫 How to reach me: